stoffus/home-assistant-config/README.md

 ### Docker

-My Home Assistant instance is running inside a Docker container.
-I had some trouble getting my Tellstick Duo to work inside the container, so in case it helps someone, here's my `docker-compose.yml`.
-Besides the `TelldusClient/TelldusEvents` mounts, you need to install telldusd (follow this guide: http://developer.telldus.com/wiki/TellStickInstallationSource).
+My Home Assistant instance is running inside a Docker container. ~I had some trouble getting my Tellstick Duo to work inside the container, so in case it helps someone, here's my `docker-compose.yml`.
+Besides the `TelldusClient/TelldusEvents` mounts, you need to install telldusd (follow this guide: http://developer.telldus.com/wiki/TellStickInstallationSource)~.
+I am now running telldus from within a container, will post the Docker image shortly.

 ```yaml
 version: '2.2'